acbilson/chaos-content/plants/writing/thoughts-on-online-note-taking.md

 If I followed the same pattern I could parse the content files for internal hyperlinks, then generate backlink lists per URL.
 But the most likely place to store those backlinks would be the source file itself.
 That would require my build process to both use _and_ modify my content files - danger zone.
 I might insert them into the HTML output instead, but Hugo doesn't supply any hook to enter custom HTML so I'll have to enter them after the file is fully formed - yuck.

+{{< notice name="Vim Note-taking" src="https://www.edwinwenink.xyz/posts/42-vim_notetaking/" >}}
-> Despite the danger zone nature of editing the original content files as part of my build, I do like that I might use the backlinks when navigating my content with my favorite editor, Vim, ala [vim note-taking](https://www.edwinwenink.xyz/posts/42-vim_notetaking/).
+Despite the danger zone nature of editing the original content files as part of my build, I do like that I might use the backlinks when navigating my content with my favorite editor, Vim.
+{{< /notice >}}

 ## Approach #2 - Sqlite Database